docsforadobe/javascript-tools-guide/docs/introduction/scripting-for-specific-applications.rst

         }
     }

-For details of interapplication communication, see Chapter 5, :ref:`interapplication-communication-with-scripts`.
+For details of interapplication communication, see :ref:`interapplication-communication-with-scripts`.

 .. _javascript-variables: